Som Ranchan: Career in teaching

 In 1954, Ranchan started teaching and established himself as a teacher.
 One after the other, Ranchan taught in four different colleges (including Vaish College, Bhiwani, Hisar and Malerkotla, Erstwhile Princely State, (PEPSU).
 Finally, he taught in Govt.
 Mahindra College, Patiala, from which he went to the United States of America on a Fulbright Fellowship (1960–1964).
 His first four years' stay in the USA (as a fellow for three years and an instructor for a year at California State University, Northridge) resulted in a prose book sojourn in America.
 Later on, at California State University, Fullerton, he gave courses in American and English literature in addition to Group Process, Dream Work, Basic Principles of Jungian Psychology and team-taught with a certified Jungian psychologist, Pan Coukoulis.
-He created many new courses in literature and interdisciplinary studies such as "Search for Self: East and West", "Yoga", "Graduate Seminar in Walt Whitman", "Senior Seminar in J. D. Salinger", and "Seminar in R. K. Narayan and Raja Rao," to name only a few.
-He was an immensely popular teacher whose classes where always packed and who was known for his care for and attention to students.
-During this period, he wrote much outstanding poetry, including "Me and Columbia" (later called "America with Love"), "Christ and I", "Mother Sarada and I" and many other brilliant poems.
+He created many new courses in literature and interdisciplinary studies such as "Search for Self: East and West", "Yoga", "Graduate Seminar in Walt Whitman", "Senior Seminar in J. D. Salinger", and "Seminar in R. K. Narayan and Raja Rao".
+He was an immensely popular teacher whose classes were always packed and he was known for his care for and attention to students.
+During this period, he wrote many poems, including "Me and Columbia" (later called "America with Love"), "Christ and I" and "Mother Sarada and I".

 His most quoted poem, "Blind Beggar" is also a part of the curriculum in India as also more than one hundred research papers have been published centering on his works.

 He guided the doctoral research of 25 students at HP University, India in addition to M.Phil. guidance to scores of students.
 After 1992, that is, post-retirement, he extended his research mentorship to another 26 students belonging to different universities.